 - Good News Hostel

-When choosing where to stay in Moscow it is always important to compare prices at various hotel search engines and booking apps.
-Also, consider what is Moscow known for, and try to stay as close to the main attractions as possible.
+When choosing where to stay in Russia’s capital Moscow, it is always important to compare prices at various hotel search engines and booking apps.
+Also, consider what Moscow is known for, and try to stay as close to the main attractions as possible.

 Other Accommodations In Europe And The Balkans

-- The ultimate Croatia accommodation guide.
+- Ultimate Croatia accommodation guide

-- Albania hotels you won’t want to miss.
+- Albania hotels you won’t want to miss

-- Stay in Slovakia’s intriguing capital city of Bratislava.
+- Stay in Slovakia’s intriguing capital city of Bratislava